Mixed-use building complex

-The residential building will comprise 510 units including studio and 1 to 3-bedroom apartments, and penthouses with exclusive outdoor roof terraces.
+The residential building will comprise 510 units including studio and one to three-bedroom apartments and penthouses with exclusive outdoor roof terraces.
 A sea-facing gymnasium with floor-to-ceiling glass windows will be housed on the 35th level.

 The sky garden on the 8th level will house a swimming pool and sun deck.
 The other two sky gardens will include dining and lounge facilities, and space for outdoor fitness and relaxation.

-The office building will consist of approximately 280,000ft2 of Grade A office space, with full height glass facade for natural lighting.
+The office building will consist of approximately 280,000ft² of Grade A office space, with a full-height glass facade for natural lighting.

-The podium will include two levels of lobby and commercial space, and five levels of car parks.
+The podium will include two levels of the lobby and commercial space and five levels of car parks.
 Two more levels of car parks will be included in the basement.

 Architects 61 served as the local architect for the project.
 Coen Design International was selected as the landscape designer while DE Consultants provided civil and structural engineering services.